Step 1: Parent Visit

 Grade 1 – 5 applicants participate in a classroom experience and formal screening process.

 Out-of-state and international students unable to participate in a student visit are considered by the quality of their application.
-In addition, Lerner’s Principal of Teaching and Learning or the Preschool Coordinator may ask to speak with the child’s current teacher.
+In addition, Lerner’s Education Director or the Preschool Coordinator may ask to speak with the child’s current teacher.

-For students entering Kindergarten through grade 5, Lerner’s Principal of Teaching and Learning meets with parents after the visit to share the assessment and outline the child’s learning plan while at Lerner.
+For students entering Kindergarten through grade 5, Lerner’s Education Director meets with parents after the visit to share the assessment and outline the child’s learning plan while at Lerner.

-If English is not a applicant’s primary language, Lerner’s Principal of Teaching and Learning will discuss Lerner’s English as a Second Language (ESL) plan.
+If English is not a applicant’s primary language, Lerner’s Education Director will discuss Lerner’s English as a Second Language (ESL) plan.

 Step 4: Review